|Basics Series, Chapter 1|

 - From the main game launcher, select "Data" and double-click your plugin.
 If using Skyrim Special Edition, go to the game's Main Menu, click MODS then click LOAD ORDER to find your plugin.

-- Advanced users may prefer to open the SkyrimCustom.ini file and manually specify the plugin(s) to load.
+- Advanced users may prefer to append to the %LocalAppData%/Fallout4/plugins.txt file the following line:

 For now, just use the launcher to select the plugin you just created.